nestauk/ds-cookiecutter/docs/docs/quickstart.md

     ```bash
     $ gh auth login  # (and follow the instructions)
     ```

+- Have a Nesta AWS account configured with `awscli`
+  - **Note to any non-Nesta visitors:** You can still use the cookiecutter by:
+  - Choosing `auto_config` as "false" when setting up the cookiecutter
+  - Remove references to `_setup-metaflow` in `pyproject.toml` before running `poe install`
+  - If using `poe init` - replace references to `nestauk` with your github organisation in `bin/create_repo.sh`

 We recommend taking the time to install and configure the optional dependencies as this one-time setup allows you to use the `auto_config` which should save you a lot of time.